lkesteloot/unsong/unsong-2.md

-## [TODO Chapter 18: ]That The Children Of Jerusalem May Be Saved From Slavery
+## [TODO Chapter 18: ][SHORTENED That The Children Of Jerusalem May Be Saved...]That The Children Of Jerusalem May Be Saved From Slavery

 [blockquote]
  And the LORD said unto Moses, Pharaoh’s heart is hardened, he refuseth to let the user control whether or not to memoize thunks.